innovativephoenix/aws-developer-associate/S3/LifeCyclePolicy.md

 ## Lab Details

-This Lab walks you through the steps on how to create a Lifecycle Rule for an object in an S3 Bucket.
+- This Lab walks you through the steps on how to create a Lifecycle Rule for an object in an S3 Bucket.

-Duration: 30 minutes

-AWS Region: US East (N. Virginia) us-east-1
+- AWS Region: US East (N. Virginia) us-east-1

-Lab Tasks
+## Lab Tasks

-Log into the AWS Management Console.
+1. Log into the AWS Management Console.

-Create S3 Bucket and upload and object into the bucket.
+1. Create S3 Bucket and upload and object into the bucket.

-Create a Lifecycle Rule on the object.
+1. Create a Lifecycle Rule on the object.

-Create Transition types.
+1. Create Transition types.

-Create Transition Expiration.
+1. Create Transition Expiration.

-Test the Lifecycle Rule on the uploaded objec
+1. Test the Lifecycle Rule on the uploaded objec